exeme-project/exeme-lang/website/_sources/contributing/contributing.rst.txt

  Contributors file
 *******************

-Remember to add your name, GitHub proile, and email address to the official :doc:`contributors file <contributors>`.
+Remember to add your name, GitHub profile, and email address to the official :doc:`contributors file <contributors>`.

 *******